 Did your firewall or antivirus just go AWOL without your say-so?
 That’s another hint that a hacker might be at play.
 They’re often on a mission to switch off security defenses to move in quietly.
 If you notice your protective software acting up or sending distress signals, act fast!
 Don’t let those hackers hang their hat on your PC (PCWorld).

-For more savvy tips and a deep dive into fortifying your cyber barricades, check out our piece on cybersecurity for beginners: complete guide to online safety.
+For more savvy tips and a deep dive into fortifying your cyber barricades, check out our piece on Cybersecurity for Beginners: Complete Guide to Online Safety.
 It’s chock-full of wisdom and practical advice to boost your digital defense.

 Strange Browser Behavior